 The 3D sound effect makes the game soundtrack and in-game sounds come off nicely.
 With a quality subwoofer, you are in for a swell time playing the latest God of War and Call of Duty games.

-In addition to all the information about subwoofer connections above, it is important that you make sure any subwoofer you choose tick all the boxes.
+In addition to all the information about subwoofer connections above, it is important that you make sure any subwoofer you choose ticks all the boxes.
 Determine whether or not you can deal with an external amplifier before making a choice between a passive subwoofer and a powered subwoofer.
+If you have a passive subwoofer, check out our guide on how to connect a passive subwoofer to a receiver.

 Also, be sure of the connection type before setting up your home theater.
 Once you do all of these things, you can be sure to enjoy quality sound.